edgio-docs/edgio-docs/guides/overview.md

 ## Scalability

 {{ PRODUCT_NAME }} automatically scales to handle increased traffic.
 No configuration is required.
-You simply write your application code and the XDN provides compute resources to handle any level of traffic.
+You simply write your application code and {{ PRODUCT_NAME }} provides compute resources to handle any level of traffic.

 ## High Availability